 As COVID-19 cases flare up, border restrictions continue to alternately ease and tighten and temporary lockdowns instituted and lifted, affecting concerts and festivals across Australia.
-As of July 15, Greater Sydney is still under stay-at-home orders as cases continue to be discovered.
-The orders are scheduled to lift at 11:59pm on Friday July 30.

 Stay on top of which festivals, tours and concerts in Australia have been called off or postponed with the list below, updated regularly as more news comes in throughout 2021.
 For concerts and festivals affected in the past, head here.

 Short Stack have rescheduled their national tour, which was expected to commence in November.
 The new string of dates is now spread across June and July next year.